Google Sheets for Customer Support: Save and Manage Support Emails

 Limitations

 Google Sheets is not a full helpdesk.
-It doesn't have:
+It doesn't have auto-responses to customers, SLA tracking with automated alerts, customer-facing ticket portals, or built-in email replies.

-If you need these features, consider a dedicated tool.
+If you need those features, consider a dedicated tool.
 But for small teams handling a manageable volume of support emails, Google Sheets + Quicktion is a practical, free solution.

 Get Started